Student Visa UK

 The Student Visa application is done online, and you can apply from both inside and outside the UK.
 Most applicants choose to complete their visa application from their home country.

-The current UK Student Visa fees are as follows:
+The steps to complete the Student visa application are as follows:

 If you complete your application outside the UK, you can expect to receive a decision within three weeks.
 Applications made inside the UK usually have a processing time of around eight weeks.